JPecino/Python_challenge/README.md

 Module 3 Challenge

 Background
 It's time to put away the Excel sheet and enter the world of programming with Python.
-In this assignment, you'll use the concepts you've learned to complete two Python challenges, Pybank and PyPoll.
+In this assignment, you'll use the concepts you've learned to complete two Python challenges, PyBank and PyPoll.
 Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.

 Instructions
 PyBank Instructions